Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 > \* This table does not show the _exact_ events that get triggered because
 >
-> 1. Some handlers trigger _a lot_ of events, so less utilitized ones (such as pointer events) were excluded to keep the table parseable
+> 1. Some handlers trigger _a lot_ of events, so less utilized ones (such as pointer events) were excluded to keep the table parsable
-> 1. There may be more or less events events based on custom component and page logic
+> 1. There may be more or fewer events based on custom component and page logic

 ### When Not to Use `UserEvent`

 There are not any concrete guidelines for when [fireEvent](https://workiva.github.io/react_testing_library/rtl.dom.events/fireEvent.html) should be used instead of `UserEvent`.
 When writing tests, `UserEvent` should be the default tool you reach for.
 From there, if the test requires a precise event to avoid conflicts or to gain access to a specific UI state, then `fireEvent` may be more appropriate.
-However, this should not be a common occurance.
+However, this should not be a common occurrence.

 ### Migrating DOM Event Calls